LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 Here they are listed below:

 - Tank - Taunt (Range: all enemy units) Provoke the targeted enemy to attack you for one turn.
 Expends 15 steam.
 - Support - Buff (Range: adjacent allied units) Increase the attack of an adjacent ally by 40% of their base attack.
+Effect stacks.
 Expends 15 steam.
 - Healer - Heal (Range: adjacent allied units) Heal 40% of an adjacent ally's max health points.
 Generates 15 steam.
 - Ranger - Snipe (Range: all enemy units) Deal 2x base damage against an enemy.
 Generates 15 steam.

+Each enemy unit is only able to Attack.
+However, they have unlimited range!

-The steam bar is an ever-present mechanic in the game!
-Depending on the section of the bar you're on, your party may get buffed or debuffed.
+Heavily inspired by the action bar system of Chained Echoes, the steam bar is an ever-present mechanic in the game!
+Depending on the section of the bar you're on, your party may receive various positive or negative effects.
 Pay attention to the musical cues and take care to stay in the Overclocked zone!
-All attacks generate 10 steam.
+All basic attacks generate 10 steam.
 Swapping expends 10 steam.

-- 2D Positional Turn-Based RPG with character classes that dictate actions / stats / attack range in the vein of Darkest Dungeon
-- Overworld vs. Battle Phase
-- In the overworld, the party is able to move in a grid-based system.
-Enemies / obstacles are littered across the grid and encountering enemies in the overworld leads to a battle.
-- In battle, party members and enemies each have four positions that they can take up.
-- Depending on the class of the party member / type of enemy, their attack range determines which entities they can target on the battlefield.
-- The battle system also incorporates a "steam bar", which has various zones that either benefit or disadvantage the entire party.
-Each action a party member takes as well as their position during their turn affects the progress of this bar.
-The bar represents an integer from 0-100, and is divided into three main parts:
+Special abilities have variable effects on the steam bar.
+Refer to the special abilities list above for more information.

+The various states of the steam bar are listed below:

 - Default Zone (0-40 steam): No buffs or debuffs are applied to the party.
 The starting zone.
 - Overclocked Zone (40-75 steam): Your party gets a 1.5x boost to ATK and AGI!
-    - Short-circuited Zone (75-100 steam): Your party's DEF and AGI are halved!
+- Shortcircuited Zone (75-100 steam): Your party's DEF and AGI are halved!
-- Inspiration: Action Bar in Chained Echoes

-### Controls ###

 **If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**